 One of the more commonplace DTx and pharma collaborations is during the post-launch stage.
 DTx apps are helping pharma companies receive instantaneous feedback and data on their products.
 Data points around patient usage, effectiveness, and the impact of external factors all help to feedback into the drug development lifecycle.
 This, in turn, improves all the other stages of the lifecycle.

 Throughout all of these, Standalone PDTx, Companion DTx, & RPM can make a huge impact.
 For the latter, post-launch, stages, Patient Support Programmes are also incredibly useful.

 If you are considering utilising DTx at any stage in your drug discovery lifecycle, it’s important to get the right partner.
-We’ve written about finding your perfect DTx partner here [Link to Finding the Right Partner Blog].
+We’ve written about finding your perfect DTx partner here.
 Making sure you’ve got the right partner, and the right type of DTx is crucial to improving your drug discovery lifecycle, and we would be happy to work with you on this.
-Get in touch at [link].